 3. Differences between the compliance policy settings !!

-I have created a quick and dirty video tutorial to explain all these steps and the video is embedded in this post as well 🙂 First and foremost the compliance policies work along with Conditional Access policies.
+I have created a quick and dirty video tutorial to explain all these steps, and the video is embedded in this post as well 🙂 First and foremost, the compliance policies work along with Conditional Access policies.

-How to Create SCCM CB Hybrid Compliance Policy ?
+How to Create SCCM CB Hybrid Compliance Policy?

-How to create Compliance Policy using Intune?
+How to create a Compliance Policy using Intune?

 As you must have noticed one general compliance policy for all the platforms.
-There is no option to create different compliance policies for different device platforms like iOS, Android and Windows.
+There is no option to create different compliance policies for different device platforms like iOS, Android, and Windows.

 The three common segregation available is